Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 for a Hamiltonian $H : \R^{\Z^d} \to \R$.
 Perhaps the most studied of such models is the discrete Gaussian Free Field (GFF), which corresponds to the model with $H(\phi) \propto \sum_{x \in \Z^d} |\nab \phi(x)|^2$ where $\nab$ is the discrete gradient.
 Here, as with the membrane model, it is a natural question to consider the possible scalings of $\phi$ for which the $L \to \infty$ limit exists, and for the free field there are many powerful tools available arising from the Gaussian nature and the gradient form of the energy.
 Perhaps most notably, there is a random walk representation of the covariance of the GFF.

-More generally, a major research direction has been to extend results for the discrete Gaussian free field to the ``$\nabla \phi$" model, which corresponds to $H(\phi) = \sum_{x \in \Z^d} V(\nab \phi(x))$ and $V$ uniformly convex, symmetric, and smooth.
+More generally, a major research direction has been to extend results for the discrete Gaussian free field to the "$\nabla \phi$" model, which corresponds to $H(\phi) = \sum_{x \in \Z^d} V(\nab \phi(x))$ and $V$ uniformly convex, symmetric, and smooth.
 We refer to \cite{F05} for a survey of results for this model.

-Notably, in \cite{AW19} methods from elliptic stochastic homogenization were used to analyze the model.
+Notably, in \cite{AW19} methods from elliptic stochastic homogenization were used to analyze the model (see also \cite{AD22}).
 The gradient form of the energy allows for methods from elliptic regularity, such as the De Giorgi-Nash-Moser theory, to be applied.
 We do not know of a replacement for these methods for the membrane model, and this is a major obstacle in applying a similar approach.
-Still, we will follow \cite{AW19} (which was itself inspired by \cite{NS97}) in analyzing energies associated to Helffer-Sj\"ostrand representations, even though our methods of analysis are very different.
+The general method of \cite{AW19}, i.e.\ analyzing the Helffer-Sj\"ostrand equation, was first applied to the $\nab \phi$ model in \cite{NS97}, though the method's history goes back further (\cite{HS94}, \cite{S96}).
+In \cite{GOS01}, The Helffer-Sj\"ostrand equation for the $\nab \phi$ model is analyzed through a random walk in a dynamic random environment, a connection also unavailable in the present context.
+We will follow in using Helffer-Sj\"ostrand equations, but must use quite different methods of analysis.

 The physical interest in the membrane model stems partly from its role among the family of semi-flexible membranes, which are discrete interface models with

 where $V_1$ and $V_2$ are potentials characterizing the membrane's lateral tension and bending rigidity (see \cite{CDH21} and references therein).
 The membrane model is also interesting due to its scaling properties, especially in the critical dimension $d=4$, which plays a role analogous to that dimension $2$ plays for the discrete GFF.
 In this dimension, correlations are logarithmic.